crutchcorn/crutchcorn/README.md

 <a href="https://twitch.tv/crutchcorn" style="display:flex;"><img alt="" width="256" height="256"  align="left" src="twitch.png"/></a>

-On top of a [small foray into TikTok](https://www.tiktok.com/@crutchcorn/video/7083240403318721838), [I'm a Twitch affiliate with over 1,000 followers](https://twitch.tv/crutchcorn).
-I stream regularly, often 6-8 hours a week, every week.
+You can find me often on [Twitch](https://twitch.tv/crutchcorn) where I'm an affiliate.
+6-8 hours weekly.

-I do my best to engage with the community as much as possible, and have continue to host [charity Livestream events](https://theframedrops.com/), where we've even previously garnered $3k for charity!
+I do my best to engage with my community as much as possible.
+Even hosting [Livestream events](https://theframedrops.com/), where we've earned $3k for charity! `Thank You, Supporters!`

-I also host a [Discord community for others on Twitch to be able to talk to me](https://discord.gg/FMcvc6T) and do pair-progamming in office hours in order to help solve some of their problems.
+I have cultivated an amazing Discord community.
+If I'm not streaming you can often find me [here](https://discord.gg/FMcvc6T).
+Hosting pair-programming office hours with my community.

 <br/>